GuillemGSubies/Map_Coloring_on_R/README.md

 The output is a matrix where the first column is the number of the vertex and the second one is the color we should apply to it (each color is a number).

+##### Known issues

+When excecuting the function, the first time we want to see/use the output, it does nothing, it has to be printed 2 times...
+We suppose it is something about the data table...

 ##### Disclaimer

 The code is not optimal, at all.
 Also it has not been tested thoroughly.